degrace1/Autonomous-Line-Tracking-Car/README.md

 ## Goals:
 - Detect the other cars (colored balls) in real time and return its pixel location in the image.
 - Given the radius of the detected ball, predict the distance (cm).
-- Keep tracking of the colored ball adn label it in the video.
+- Keep tracking of the colored ball and label it in the video.
 ----

 ## Functions in object detection & tracking module